Six (musical): SIX The Musical Live! - Filmed stage production

 In June 2022, it was announced that there would be a live recording of the stage production.
 All of the original West End cast members returned to reprise their roles.
 Tapings were held on 29–30 June 2022 at the Vaudeville Theatre, with audience tickets sold via a virtual lottery for a performance on 1 July 2022, the final recording day.
 The professionally filmed live recording, later titled SIX The Musical Live!, released on 6 April 2025 in UK and Ireland cinemas by Universal Pictures.
-An international release date is yet to be announced.
+The film was released in theaters in the US and Canada on August 14, 2026.

-On 3 April 2025, a single titled "My Girls", written by Marlow and Moss, and performed by SVN, was released to celebrate the film’s release.
 The film broke several box office records, including the highest opening day figure for a musical ever and became the third highest single day gross for an event film ever.
-It also opened on the widest screen count for an event film, across 700 venues, surpassing Taylor Swift: The Eras Tour.
+It also opened on the widest screen count for an event film in the UK, across 700 venues, surpassing Taylor Swift: The Eras Tour.
 Cinemas across the country have added many more screenings due to popular demand.